joebowbeer/restatedev-examples/typescript/patterns-use-cases/README.md

 <details>
 <summary><strong>Running the Example</strong></summary>

-_This is purely opional, the example code and comments document the behavior well._
+_This is purely optional, the example code and comments document the behavior well._
-_Running the example can be interesting, though, if you want to play with specific failure_ _scenarios, like pausing/killing processes at specific points and observe the behavior._
+_Running the example can be interesting, though, if you want to play with specific failure_ _scenarios, like pausing/killing processes at specific points and observing the behavior._

 1. **Sample Postgres Instance**